 Inclusion Solutions Products

-The cards were created to assist with a potentially difficult conversation while supporting those conversations with research, data, and thought-provoking questions on important and relatable DEI topics.
+The cards were created to assist with a potentially difficult conversation while supporting those conversations with research, data, and thought-provoking questions on important and relatable DEIB topics.
 Each card has a focus area like Women in Leadership, Veterans for Innovation, and many more.

 Each topic includes review questions on the front to help anchor the learner on the topic selected.
 Rich insights and examples are provided in the body of the card to include data that helps support the learning.
 The information and data coupled with the questions will serve as a starting place for either having a dialogue about your business or a particular situation, sharing a perspective on the general topic, creating a mentoring program by incorporating the DEI lens, using research and data points or simply embracing the content and growing in your DEI competency.

 Understanding unconscious bias is a critical step in creating a fair and inclusive workspace.
 No matter how open-minded we might think we are, research has shown how easy it is for our conscious and unconscious biases to show up.
 To create an environment that encourages women to grow their skillsets and develop leadership relationships, we must identify, address, and manage bias in the workplace.

 The Uncovering Bias Facilitator Guide and Participant Workbook were created as a tool to start conversations, and a means to manage bias.